hwp0710/DesignPattern/README.md

 DesignPattern
 =============

-Implemented by java , to improve the design ability for Kane.Sun
+Implemented by java , to improve Kane's design ability